-In the last ten years, more than 430 motorcycle riders and pillion passengers have been killed, and close to 9,000 riders and pillions have been seriously injured on Victorian roads.
-This represents 14% of all road fatalities in the last ten years and 16% of all hospitalised claims.
+In the last ten years, more than 430 motorcycle riders and pillion passengers have been killed and more than 9,500 riders and pillions have been seriously injured on Victorian roads, representing 15% of all road deaths and 17% of hospitalised claims over the last ten years.

-- 54% were involved in crashes between the hours of 10am and 6pm and
+- 53% were involved in crashes between the hours of 10am and 6pm

-- 41% of deaths occurred on roads sign posted at 100km/h or more
+- 50% of all motorcycle deaths occurred on roads sign posted at 100km/h or more

-- 44% were involved in single vehicle crashes, 22% were involved in head on or overtaking crashes, 15% were involved in same direction crashes and 20% were involved in crashes with another vehicle at an intersection
+- 23% were involved in single vehicle crashes, 43% were involved in head on or overtaking crashes and 20% were involved in crashes with another vehicle at an intersection

 Vehicle Kilometres travelled: BITRE State and Capital City vehicle kilometres travelled, 2009-2012Motor Vehicle Census: